abitdodgy/abitdodgy.github.io/_posts/2015-09-06-project-euler-problem-6.md

 title: "Project Euler Problem 6: Sum Square Difference"
 ---

-In this post, I will demonstrate how to solve problem six in Project Euler in a programming language of your choice.
-Yes, that's correct, in any language!
+Let's solve problem six in Project Euler in a programming language of your choice.
+Yes, that's correct, you can choose!

 ### Spoiler alert

-If you have an academic interest in Project Euler, and you have not solved problem six, I suggest you do so before reading this post lest you deprive yourself of the opportunity to learn.
+If you have an academic interest in Project Euler, and you have not solved problem six, I suggest you do so before reading this post lest you deprive yourself of an opportunity to learn.

 ## The problem